11 jobs that are so Dutch they could only exist in the Netherlands

 5. Delivering anything and everything with a bakfiets

-Whether it’s your new coffee machine, internet box, or vacuum cleaner — if it fits in the bakfiets, that’s likely how it’s getting to your door.
+Whether it’s your new coffee machine, internet box, or vacuum cleaner — if it fits in the bakfiets, that’s likely how it’s going to get to your door.
 Even daycare and preschool teachers often transport up to 10 kids on one bike when going to and from school and on excursions!

 Thankfully, the Netherlands has no mountains, and today’s cargo bikes are typically electric because bakfiets delivery riders sometimes bike 50 to 60 kilometres a day.